 Parasite Resistance - Serum IgA

-- £5.50/sample for Serum IgA (only - AHDB are not funding Saliva IgA this year).
-This covers the full lab costs at BioBest, though I am aware breeders will have some additional costs associated with materials, labour and postage
+- £4.50/sample for Serum IgA.
+(AHDB are not funding measures of Saliva IgA this year).
+This will cover a large proportion of the lab costs at BioBest, see below for the full costs.
+Please note that breeders will have some additional costs associated with materials, labour, postage and veterinary assistance where required.

-- Clients in England, as this is funded by AHDB.
+- Clients in England, as this work is supported and funded by AHDB.

 - The Lleyn, Exlana and Romney breeds as maternal breeds already engaged in this work